-There will be two sit-in tests/exam.
 Exams may include true/false, short answer, multiple choice, and short essay questions.
-Exams will be worth 100 points each.
-All students are advised to strictly adhere to the dates and times for the tests which will be communicated.
+Weighting for different assessments is provided below.
+All students are advised to adhere to the dates and times for the tests and presentations which will be communicated in class.